matiasvergaras/final-reality-matiasvergaras/README.md

 ---

-# Semestral Project: Final Reality

-Course: *CC3002 - Design and Programming Methodologies*

-Section: 2

-Student: Matías Vergara Silva

-Github User: matiasvergaras

-Lecture teacher: Mrs. Nancy Hitschfield

-Assistant teachers: Matías Ramírez & Ignacio Slater M.

-Review assistant: Kevin Pinochet Hérnandez (?)
-(I guess, because he's on the project view)

 **We will be writing updates of the work done in each merge here, in '' Latest first '' format.
-Execution instructions will be added at the end, once the program is fully developed and functional.**
+Execution instructions will be added at each Final Delivery, once the program is fully developed and functional.**

 ---